sinnecker/Covering/README.md

 3. **Set up Gurobi:**

     Make sure Gurobi is properly installed and licensed on your system.
 You can refer to the [Gurobi installation guide](https://www.gurobi.com/documentation/) for assistance.

-## Usage

-1. **Generating Instances:**

-    To generate problem instances, run the scripts located in the `generate/` directory.
-This will create the data necessary for testing and solving the SCP.

-    ```bash
-    python generate/generate_instances.py
-    ```

-2. **Matrix Reduction:**

-    Use the scripts in the `reduction/` directory to reduce the matrices of the problem instances.
-This step helps simplify the problem and optimize the solution process.

-    ```bash
-    python reduction/reduce_matrix.py
-    ```

-3. **Solving Instances:**

-    Open the `solver_notebook.ipynb` file in Jupyter Notebook.
-This notebook contains code to solve the SCP instances and visualize the results.

-    ```bash
-    jupyter notebook solver_notebook.ipynb
-    ```

-    In the notebook, you'll find cells to execute the solver, using Gurobi, and generate plots that illustrate the solutions.

 ## Contributions